-Beer festivals offer customers a great opportunity to taste a variety of different beers.
-Cask Ale Week is a great opportunity to run a Beer Festival and allows you to raise awareness of your pub in your local area and attract new customers and maximise sales opportunities.
+A Beer festival offers customers a great opportunity to taste a variety of different beers and allow you to raise awareness of your pub in your local area and attract new customers and maximise sales opportunities.

 Preparation is key to the success of your event.
 Ensure you consider the following points when planning your Beer Festival:

 - If possible try and run the Beer Festival during Cask Ale Week timeframe